rackerlabs/support-how-to/content/cloud-servers/creating-a-general-purpose-cloud-server.md

 product_url: cloud-servers
 ---

-This article explains how to set up a General Purpose Cloud Server through the Cloud Control Panel.
+This article explains how to set up a general purpose Cloud Server through the Cloud Control Panel.
 For more information about General Purpose servers, see [New Features in General Purpose and Work-Optimized Cloud Servers](/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers).